 Each trip must carry a major first aid kit with items highly recommended for inclusion in the first aid kit listed in Supplement D, "Suggested First Aid Items."
-A smaller first aid kit must be on each additional boat.
+A smaller first aid kit must be on each additional boat, except for kayaks or other personal craft.
 See Supplement D, "Suggested First Aid Items" for additional information.